charlotte-zhuang/coding-problems/useful-code/java.md

 [back to top](#java)

 ### Quicksort (Lomuto Partition)

+Sorts an array around a pivot into partitions of elements greater than, less than, and equal to the pivot; then recursively sorts each partition.
+This is not a stable-sort.
+Average time-complexity is _Θ(n lg(n))_, where _n_ is the size of the array.
+Worse-case time-complexity is quadratic, but very unlikely.
+[Hoare's Partition](#quicksort-hoares-partition) generally performs slightly better.

 This code uses a single-pivot randomized Quicksort with three partitions done in a Lomuto scheme.
 The third partition contains elements equal to the pivot and grows from the right-hand side of the array.
 Performance can be improved by using insertion sort on small arrays, but the improvement is small.
 If implementing tail-call optimization, recurse on the smaller partition first.